 As I said, I won't reveal all our trade secrets as we've learnt our lesson sharing them with less scrupulous land owners.
 I'm not suggesting you are one of them.
 Not at all.

-In essence though, most property developers prefer to pay market value and CASH for a property they can develop.
+In essence though, most property developers prefer to pay market value and cash for a property with proven development potential.

 Sounds perfect, not so?

 Most property developers prefer to pay market value and cash for a site